usnistgov/FIPS201/_FIPS201/authentication.md

 #### 6.2.3.2 Authentication with the Card Authentication Certificate Credential (PKI-CAK)

-The following steps shall be performed for PKI-CAK:
+The following steps SHALL be performed for PKI-CAK:

 - The Card Authentication certificate is read from the PIV Card Application.
 - The relying system validates the Card Authentication certificate from the PIV Card Application using